PhD Alumnus in Political Science

-Tim Fraser’s research focuses on how cities adapt to climate change, through renewable energy, evacuation, and disaster recovery.
-He is a PhD Candidate in the Political Science Department, and his research has been funded by a 2020 Japan Foundation doctoral fellowship at Tokyo University and 2016 Fulbright Fellowship at Kyushu University.
+Tim received his PhD from Northeastern University in 2022.
+His research focuses on how cities adapt to climate change, through renewable energy, evacuation, and disaster recovery.
+He is a PhD Candidate in Political Science, and his research has been funded by a 2020 Japan Foundation doctoral fellowship at Tokyo University and 2016 Fulbright Fellowship at Kyushu University.
 He has published 16 peer-reviewed studies on disaster resilience and energy policy in the US and Japan.
 He uses mixed methods, including social network analysis, GIS, statistical modeling in R, surveying, interviewing, and fieldwork.
 He has taught on topics related to Public Policy, Comparative Politics, and Research Methods, and regularly conducts research with undergraduates and masters students.

 Related Schools & Departments